 You should begin taking pain medication before the local anesthetic wears off.
-For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
-Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Ibuprofen, bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
-For severe pain, the prescribed medication should be taken as directed.
-Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.
+The prescribed medication should be taken as directed.
+Do not take any pain medication that you are allergic to or have been instructed by your doctor not to take.

 If antibiotics are prescribed, be sure to take them as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 The day after surgery, warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, especially after meals.
 Brushing your teeth and the healing abutments is no problem.
 Be gentle initially with brushing the surgical areas, and always use a soft bristled tooth brush.